Tendering Technology: Is This Our Kodak Moment?

 Should we be worried about technology?

 I decided to consult a learned colleague with considerable worldwide experience in technology and tendering.
-I asked them, ‘Should I be worried about the threat of technology to the bid consulting industry?’
+I asked them, ‘Should I be worried about the threat of tendering technology to the bid consulting industry?’
 Many of the readers of this magazine may know this colleague, so I will refer to them only with their initials, A.I.
 Here is their response…

 ‘The bid consulting industry has been impacted by technology, but there is no need to be overly worried about its threat.
 Technology can bring numerous benefits to the industry, such as increased efficiency, better collaboration, and higher accuracy.
 By embracing technology and using it appropriately, bid consulting firms can stay competitive and adapt to changing market trends.
 Digital tools can automate repetitive tasks, allowing the business to focus on higher-value activities and provide a higher quality of service to clients.
 However, it is important to balance the use of technology with the need for personal connection and relationship building with clients.
 While digital platforms and tools can simplify the bid process, they cannot replace the importance of human interaction and complex thought.
 By maintaining a balance between the use of technology and personal touch with clients, bid consulting firms can differentiate themselves from competitors and provide a higher level of service.’